← My Learning Podcast

 Sarah

-Let's start with the basic premise.
+Let's start with the obvious question.
 Why do the first 90 days matter so much?

 David

-Watkins argues that your success or failure in a new role is largely determined in those first three months.
-It's when you form relationships, understand the culture, and establish your credibility.
+Watkins makes a compelling case that your success or failure in a new role is largely determined in those first three months.
+It's when you form relationships, establish credibility, and set the trajectory for everything that follows.

 Sarah